 Humans are bestowed with two sound pressure sensors known as ears.
-Since the ears are mounted and physically separated on the head there is a sound delay of about 600 milliseconds between the ears depending on the direction of arrival of the sound.
-Additionally the head creates acoustic masking, which results in high frequency sounds being more pronounced in one of the two ears.
-Our pinna (outer ear) further modifies the spectral differences depending on the sound direction.
+Since the ears are mounted and physically separated on the head, there is a sound delay of about 600 microseconds between the ears depending on the direction of arrival of the sound.
+Additionally, the head creates acoustic masking, which results in high frequency sounds being more pronounced in one of the two ears.
+Our pinnae (outer ears) further modify the spectral differences depending on the sound direction.
 Shoulders and other parts of the body reflect sounds in a specific manner and thus provide our brain with an additional indication of sound direction.
-Even if the sound comes directly from the front, we also receive sound reflections coming from walls or other objects that are slightly different for each ear.
+Even when the sound comes directly from the front, we also receive sound reflections coming from walls or other objects that are slightly different for each ear.

 It’s obvious that humans have been designed to experience stereo (two channel) sounds.
 Therefore, mono sound recorded by one microphone does not seem natural.
 This is why Alango has developed technology to convert mono to stereo making the sound more pleasant and alive.